ElDEEB21/OpenCV-Learning/03-Advanced-Computer-Vision/README.md

 #### **Chapter 4: Face Mesh**
 - Advanced landmark analysis (e.g., 3D face mesh)

-### 🎯 Practical Projects (Separate Repositories)
+### 🎯 Practical Projects (Within This Repository)

-The following projects will be implemented as standalone applications in separate repositories:
+The following projects will be implemented as standalone applications within this repository:

 1. **Gesture Volume Control** – Control system volume by recognizing hand gestures
 2. **Finger Counter** – Build a counter that recognizes the number of fingers held up